maximiseuk/onlinestudytools/README.md

 -   Finally, submit a pull request for your changes from the new branch you just created to the master branch.
 If one other collaborator verifies that the changes are OK, then the changes can be merged into the master branch.

 - When you want to make another change, *you need to ensure that your local project is synced with the online version*.
 You can do this by writing `git fetch origin`, then `git checkout master` and finally `git merge origin master`.
 This means that you don't need to use `git clone` every time you want to make a change.
 The rest of the steps above remain the same.

+## List of guidelines for code formatting

+### Do:
+> Use double quotes instead os single quotes
+> Use camel case for all variables (First letter capitalised for Components, otherwise uncapitalised)
+> Use desctiptive variable names (e.g. circleRadius instead of size)
+> Comment your code where necessary
+> keep larger components in their own files
+> Use ES6 syntax where possible
+> Compact code nicely (not so its unreadable, but avoid loads of nested for loops or ugly stuff like that)
+> Use const for variables where possible and declare varialbes with one const and then each variable indented on a new line

+### Don't:
+> Lines longer than 80 characters
+> Silly comments for obvious things
+> Functions that carry out more than one action
+> Overuse new lines
+> Put spaces at the end of lines